 Planning ITER's experimental program

-The specialists on Integrated Modelling planning ITER's experimental program.
+Specialists on integrated modelling are seen here planning ITER's experimental program.

 The Integrated Modelling Expert Group (IMEG) met at the Château for three days this week.
 The objective of this meeting was to review the progress and plans for the development of a suite of computational plasma physics tools to support the planning and execution of the ITER experimental program.